RaphaelHebert/nsdpy/README.md

 - **Search** NCBI nucleotide database
 - **Download** the fasta files or the cds_fasta files corresponding to the result of the search
 - **Sort** the sequences based on their taxonomy
-- **Filter** the sequences based on the name of the gene by giving one or more regular expression as filter(s)
+- **Select** coding sequences from cds files based on the gene names using one or more regular expressions.
+This can help the user retrieve some sequences for which the gene name is annotated in another field.

 ## Quick start